 CAUTION: Clearing the TPM results in the loss of all keys in the TPM.
 The loss of TPM keys may affect booting to the operating system.

 This field is read-only when TPM Security is set to Off.
-The action requires an additional reboot before it can take offset virtualization technology and TPM Security must be enabled with Pre-boot measurements.
-This option is set to Off by default.
+The action requires an additional reboot before it can take effect.